A machine learning approach to tomographic pattern generation and classification of quantum states of light: Introduction

+Quantifiers such as the fidelity between states can be computed only from the corresponding density matrices.
+While state reconstruction is straightforward for single-mode examples, the bipartite cases prove to be challenging.
+For instance, even in the Jaynes-Cummings model of a two-level atom interacting with the radiation field, the field state at different instants during temporal evolution of the system was reconstructed only as recently as 2017~\cite{Lv:2017}.
+It is known that for multimode systems the task is extremely challenging in general.
+Techniques such as maximum likelihood estimation (MLE) have been used in QST (see, for instance,~\cite{Hradil:1997}) to determine the density matrix that is most likely to have produced the observed experimental data.
+These techniques are, in general, computationally demanding.

-Until recently, the machine learning (ML) programs reported in the literature in the context of optics primarily focused on training the machine to identify and reproduce known states of light (density matrices) which were used as inputs for training.
+Alternatively machine learning (ML) programs have been used for state reconstruction.
+These have primarily focused on training the machine to identify and reproduce known states of light (density matrices) which were used as inputs for training.
 These density matrices were generated at the end of the training session, with high fidelity, using fewer data points and iterative steps than both accelerated projected-gradient-based procedures and iterative maximum-likelihood estimation, using a conditional generative adversarial network (CGAN)~\cite{Ahmed:2021a, Ahmed:2021b}.
+However, the challenges faced in the context of multimode systems remain.

+In contrast, in the case of a wide range of bipartite systems, investigations have been carried out to determine the optimal number of slices required to identify entanglement indicators directly from the tomograms~\cite{Sharmila:2019, Sharmila:2020, Sharmila:2022} and also to reasonably reproduce sum uncertainty relations~\cite{Soumyabrata:2023}.

-In contrast, the tomographic approach described earlier has been used in ML to identify bipartite entanglement.
+Further, the tomographic approach described earlier has been used in ML to identify bipartite entanglement.
 Bipartite tomograms corresponding to a random set of input density matrices with stellar rank $\leqslant 2$, were used as input in this ML program to show that with merely four bipartite tomographic slices, entanglement can be identified~\cite{Gao:2024}.
 In spirit, this is analogous to medical imaging, where $3$D structures are reconstructed from intensity profiles obtained in an optimal number of $2$D slices.
-As mentioned earlier, the primary motivation for exploring procedures to train the machine to extract the properties of a state directly from a limited number of tomographic slices themselves, is to avoid the challenges posed by QST, wherever possible.
-Further, as we will demonstrate in the following sections, characterization of the state by computing the mean photon number, the variances and higher moments, can be readily carried out from the generated tomograms themselves.
-In Fig.~\ref{fig:schematic_flowchart} we present a flowchart indicating the tomographic approach (within the blue dotted line) and where QST differs from it.